mohamediag/azure-sas-token-extractor/README.md

 Azure SAS Token Extractor identifies SAS tokens in Kubernetes secrets by:
 1. Looking for strings longer than 120 characters
 2. Checking if the string contains the pattern "se=" (which is used in SAS tokens to indicate the expiration time)
-3. Extracting the expiration date from the "se=" parameter
+3. Extracting the expiration date from the "se=" parameter using multiple date format parsers

 The tool calculates the number of days remaining until expiration and categorizes the token status accordingly.

+**Security Note**: For security purposes, actual secret values are masked in the output to prevent accidental exposure of sensitive data.

 ## Troubleshooting